Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Central African RepublicHostile

 Christians have suffered greatly from the civil war that began in 2012.
-They are targeted and attacked by Muslim rebels and their sympathizers who accuse them of assisting militias that have carried out revenge killings against Muslims.
+They are targeted and attacked by Muslim rebels and their sympathizers, who accuse them of assisting militias that have carried out revenge killings against Muslims.
 Christians are among the most vulnerable in the country’s conflict, at times being driven from their towns and villages as attackers loot and destroy their homes and churches.
-Yet churches are often the only ones caring for the hundreds of thousands who have been displaced in the conflict.
-While the CAR’s civil war has presented opportunities for the church to display Christ’s love to a ravaged nation, indigenous churches need support from the larger body of Christ.
+In one town, 58,000 Christians who have been displaced by repeated attacks since 2011 are still living in refugee camps, and all churches within a 60-mile radius of the town have been destroyed.
+Rebels continue to shoot into the camp at night, and those who wander outside the town to tend their farms — their only means of livelihood — are sometimes killed.
+Churches are often the only ones caring for the hundreds of thousands who have been displaced in the conflict.
+While the CAR’s civil war has presented opportunities for Christians to display Christ’s love to a ravaged nation, indigenous churches need support from the larger body of Christ.

 70 percent of the population identifies as Christian, including 30 percent evangelical Christians.
 The remainder of the populace are predominantly Sunni Muslims, though many who name themselves either Muslim or Christian continue to practice animistic tribal beliefs.